tropicbliss/buckshot/README.md

 - Low latency by opening the TCP connections before sending requests
 - High requests/second by bypassing HTTP overhead (thanks arceus-sniper for yoinking your feature list phrasing)

-## Credits ❤️

-- Peet for the drop-time caching API

 ## Setup

 1. Download the sniper [here](https://github.com/chronicallyunfunny/buckshot/releases/latest).
 2. Use Dimension 4 on Windows for time synchronisation.
-3. For macOS and Linux users open up the terminal and navigate to the working directory and run `./buckshot`.
-You could also double-click the executable.
+3. Open up the terminal and navigate to the working directory and run `./buckshot` (try to use Powershell for Windows users).
 I assume you use MCsniperPY so this process should be relatively straightforward.
 4. This should generate `config.toml` on the same directory in which you can edit.
 5. Read the errors.
 I've spent a large amount of time making the errors easy to read.
 If you encounter HTTP errors, something might be wrong with the internet or the servers on the other end.

 ## Moar tips for sniping

 - Snipe with a VPS close to `api.minecraftservices.com` origin server (in N. Virginia) as it will minimise ping fluctuations.
-- Even though this sniper is asynchronous and it is possible to snipe a name with one thread, using 2 threads will be the most ideal for non-GC snipes (and 6 threads for GC snipes).
+- Even though this sniper is asynchronous and it is possible to snipe a name with one thread, using a multi-threaded processor can improve performance.

 ## Command line arguments